sparkfun/SparkFun_Thing_Plus_RA6M5/docs/hardware_overview.md

 				![polarized connector - light theme](./assets/img/polarized_connector-light.png#only-light){ align="left" width="90" }
 				![polarized connector - dark theme](./assets/img/polarized_connector-dark.png#only-dark){ align="left" width="90" }

-				There's no need to worry about accidentally swapping the SDA and SCL wires on your breadboard.
-The Qwiic connector is polarized so you know you’ll have it wired correctly every time, right from the start.
+				There's no need to worry about accidentally swapping the `SDA` and `SCL` wires on your breadboard.
+The Qwiic connector is polarized so you know you’ll have it wired correctly every time.

-				The PCB connector is part number SM04B-SRSS ([Datasheet](https://cdn.sparkfun.com/assets/parts/1/2/2/8/9/Qwiic_Connector_Datasheet.pdf)) or equivalent.
-The mating connector used on cables is part number SHR04V-S-B or an equivalent *(1mm pitch, 4-pin JST connector)*.
+				The part numbers for the PCB connector is `SM04B-SRSS` ([Datasheet](https://cdn.sparkfun.com/assets/parts/1/2/2/8/9/Qwiic_Connector_Datasheet.pdf)) and the mating connector on the cables is `SHR04V-S-B`; or an equivalent *1mm pitch, 4-pin JST connection*.

 			=== "Daisy Chain-able"